Niemcza: History

+Middle Ages

 In early times Niemcza became an important base in Bohemias fight for Silesia.
 After 990 it was seized by Poland under first historic ruler Mieszko I of Poland and withstood both emperor Henry II. in 1017 (Siege of Niemcza) and a major offensive of Bohemia in 1093.
 In 1137, the Polish and Czech rulers, Bolesław III Wrymouth and Soběslav I, met in Niemcza.
 In 1152 the overthrown Polish ruler Władysław II the Exile stayed in Niemcza.
 After 1155 it became the center of a Piast castellany district.
 This preurban civitas consisted of a settlement enclosed by imposing ramparts in great-moravian design (the only one in Silesia), the castellany castle with St. Peter chapel, first mentioned in 1288/95, and a market place around St. Adalbert church, one of the oldest churches of Silesia, outside and to the west of the ramparts.
 The area was surrounded by several manors.

 The German Ostsiedlung reached Niemcza and the surrounding area already in 1210.
 The settlement however grew only slow as the new German town was founded directly on the soil of the cramped old Polish urbs, whereas the more spacious market place around St. Adalbert was remodeled to a village.
 In 1282, Duke Henry IV Probus granted Niemcza town rights, although it is possible that town rights were granted earlier.
 Remarkable was the establishment of the parish church of St. Mary, which in 1295 was assigned to both Poles and Germans for shared and separate usage.
 Before 1300 a new city wall was built, which is in parts preserved.
 At the same time the wooden castellany castle was replaced by a stone castle, and a city hall was first mentioned in 1474.

 With the partition of the Duchy of Wrocław in 1311 the town passed to the Duchy of Brzeg.
 In 1322 both the town and municipal area (Weichbild) became a pledged possession of the Duchy of Świdnica, whose duke Bolko I. used the strategic position of Niemcza in his fight against Bohemia.
 In 1331 Niemcza was successfully defended during the Czech invasion of King John of Bohemia.
 After 1392 the duchy of Świdnica was dissolved, Niemcza came back to the duchy of Brzeg, which in 1419 was reunited with the Duchy of Legnica and remained under the rule of the Piast dynasty until 1675, although under Bohemian suzerainty.
 The Hussites seized Niemcza/Nimptsch in 1430 and held the town for several years.
 After six unsuccessful sieges it was returned in 1434 and razed to the ground by the burghers of Wrocław.
 In 1455 duchess Hedwig of Legnica confirmed the town rights of Niemcza.